 Hyperbaric Oxygen Treatment, or HBOT, can speed the recovery time from many types of surgery for a large number of patients.
 It can lessen the time for recovery from Bariatric Surgery just as it can for other surgeries.

-HBOT can help speed and facilitate medical treatments for several varieties of diseases and conditions.
+HBOT can help speed and facilitate medical treatments for several varieties of diseases and conditions, according to the Mayo Clinic and the NIH.
 This is true for Adults, children, and animals.